Key concepts

 Reports

-The output of a 3di assessment comes in the form of a Word report which can be regenerated at any time.
+The output of a 3di assessment comes in the form of a Word report which can be generated at any time.

 Last updated